Government Tax Rates and Thresholds 23/24

 Minimum Wage

-The National Minimum Wage (for ages 22 and under) is reviewed every October, and the National Living Wage (for ages 23+) is reviewed every April.
+The National Minimum Wage changes every October, the National Living Wage changes every April.

 Pension Contribution